Involuntary and Voluntary Pay Deductions: Arkansas

 Authors: E. B. Chiles IV, Cameron C. McCree, and Amber Davis-Tanner, Quattlebaum, Grooms, Tull & Burrow PLLC

-- Arkansas employers that receive a child support withholding order must begin withholding from the affected employee's wages no later than in the first pay period that occurs after 14 days following the date the notice was mailed.
+- Arkansas employers that receive a child support withholding order must begin withholding from the employee's wages no later than in the first pay period that occurs 14 days after the date the notice was mailed.
 The limits of the Consumer Credit Protection Act (CCPA) apply.
 Employers may deduct an administrative processing fee.
-Special rules apply to interstate income withhholding orders.
+Special rules apply to interstate income withholding orders.
 See Child Support Withholding.